wechuli/pull-request-updater/README.md

 - `token`: The token to use to authenticate with the GitHub API.
 Defaults to the `$GITHUB_TOKEN`
 - `repository`: The repository to update the pull requests for.
 Defaults to the repository where the workflow is running.
 If you want to update pull requests in a different repository, you'll need to pass a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) or [GitHub App token](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys#server-to-server-tokens) that has access to that repository.
 - `base`: The action will only update pull requests that match this base branch pattern.
 Default to `**` which means it won't filter by base branch.
+This is useful if you want to update all pull requests for a specific branch, e.g. `main`.
+The basic syntax for glob patterns matching id documented [here](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#filter-pattern-cheat-sheet).
 - `head`: The action will only update pull requests that match this head branch pattern.
 Default to `**` which means it won't filter by head branch.
+This is useful if you want to update all pull requests for a specific branch, e.g. `feature/*`.
 - `create-comment`: Whether to create a comment on the pull request when the branch is updated.
 Defaults to `true`.
 If this is set to `false`, the action will only update the pull request branch and not create a comment.
 This additional comment can be useful to notify the pull request author that the branch has been updated, or if any errors occurred during the update.

 ## Examples